sciserver/Example-Notebooks/README.md

 <p>For technical questions or to report a bug, please email sciserver-helpdesk@jhu.edu.</p>
 <p>For more information about SciServer, what it is, and what you can do with it, please visit www.sciserver.org.</p>
-Once you have copied the files into your persistent space, you can save your changes.
-Try changing different parts of the example notebooks to see what your changes do.
-Have fun!